 I wrote articles, and short stories which were broadcast on Radio New Zealand and BBC World.
 I scripted two screenplays: one won a European Script Fund New Writers' Award, both were optioned (which meant I got paid!), neither got made.

 And I began working as an actor again, in Germany's best-beloved soap Lindenstrasse, in German and international films, and on stage.
 I set up Whitecloud Productions to produce plays and readings in Berlin.
 I get lots of work as a voice actor, my specialties are documentaries and audio guides – you can hear me in museums and historic places not only in Germany, also in France, Switzerland, Austria, the UK and Turkey.

-What began as a casual job as an off-air announcer for Germany's international broadcaster DW TV has evolved into a second career strand.
+What began as a casual job as an off-air announcer for Germany's international broadcaster DW TV evolved into a second career strand.
 I did a 3 year part-time degree in advanced journalism at Berlin's Free University – and continue to freelance for DW as a news producer and reporter - sometimes even as a culture correspondent (check out the clips...)

-Increasingly I'm also spending time in New Zealand, where I'm caretaker of a small swamp! - a coastal wetland which I'm restoring with the help of the regional council.
+Pre-Covid, I was also spending time in New Zealand, where I'm caretaker of a small swamp! - a coastal wetland which I'm restoring with the help of the regional council.

 For more, listen to a Podcast Interview with Dulcie Smart for the NZ Embassy in Berlin, September 2021: Ohrsome - Kiwi Stories from Berlin